 Consider Your Responsibility

-In a leadership role, again regardless of your position or title, you are responsible for bringing your opinions, suggestions, guidance etc. to the other person or people.
-But, it is their responsibility to either use or accept these or not.
-You are not responsible for the actions, behaviors or attitudes of others or the consequences thereof.
+In a leadership role, again regardless of your position or title, you are responsible for bringing your opinions, suggestions, guidance, etc. to the other person or people.
+But, it is their responsibility to either use or accepts these or not.
+You are not responsible for the actions, behaviors, or attitudes of others or the consequences thereof.

 Consider how You Cooperate